Up to $50K in Grant Funding 2026 Innovation Accelerator

 What is Diabulimia?

-The term “diabulimia” (also known as ED-DMT1) has often been used to refer to this life-threatening combination and the unhealthy practice of withholding insulin to manipulate or lose weight.
-People suffering from ED-DMT1 may exhibit any number of eating disorder behaviors or they may only manipulate their insulin and otherwise have normal eating patterns (WeAreDiabetes).
+The term diabulimia refers to the life-threatening and unhealthy practice of withholding insulin to manipulate or lose body weight.
+People suffering from diabulimia may exhibit any number of eating disorder behaviors or they may only manipulate their insulin and otherwise have normal eating patterns.

 What is anorexia nervosa?

 To prevent weight gain or to continue losing weight, people with anorexia usually severely restrict the amount of food they eat.
-They may control calorie intake by vomiting after eating or by misusing laxatives, diet aids, diuretics, or enemas.
-They may also try to lose weight by exercising excessively (Mayo Clinic).
+They may control calorie intake by vomiting after eating or by misusing laxatives, diet aids, diuretics or enemas.
+They may also try to lose weight by exercising excessively.

 What is bulimia nervosa?

-Bulimia nervosa is an eating disorder usually characterized by periods of binging—or excessive overeating—followed by purging.
+Bulimia nervosa is an eating disorder usually characterized by periods of binging—or excessive overeating—followed by purging, i.e. vomiting or throwing up.
 People with bulimia have a fear of gaining weight; however, that does not mean all people with bulimia are underweight.
 Some people with bulimia are overweight or obese.
-They attempt to use purging to manage their weight or prevent additional weight gain (Bulimia.com).
+They attempt to use purging to manage their weight or prevent additional weight gain.

 What are warning signs of diabulimia?